ashwinihegde28/Library-Management/README.md

      4) availableCopies: Number of copies available in the library.
    -  Methods:
       1) toString(): Overridden method, provides a string representation of the book details.
+      2) setDueDate(): Sets the new due date on Check out of each book.
+      3) getDueDate(): Will retrieve the due date in yyyy-MM-dd format.
+      4) clearDueDate(): Clears the due date.
    -  Constructor: Initializes a book with its ISBN, title, author, and available copies.

 2. **Member.java**